 \subsubsection{Rule / Heuristic Defense}

 The method relies on manually defined rules or keyword matching to identify and block attacks, such as blacklist screening, regular expression filtering, and perplexity detection.
-LLM-Self-Defense proposed by Phute et al. \cite{phute2024llm} serves as a defense mechanism that does not require model fine-tuning, input preprocessing, or iterative output generation.
-It enables the LLM to self-assess its generated content to guard against adversarial attacks.
-Specifically, when a user inputs potentially adversarial text, the LLM generates a response, which is then embedded into a predefined prompt and passed to a zero-shot harmful content classifier instance—another LLM referred to as LLM-filter, which may be the same as the response-generating model.
-Liu et al. \cite{liu2024shield} introduce SHIELD, a defense mechanism designed to prevent LLMs from generating copyrighted content.
-SHIELD operates as an agent-based system that integrates an N-gram language model with real-time web search to detect and verify the copyright status of user requests.
-When copyrighted content is detected, the system prompts the model to refuse generation and instead provides appropriate warnings or alternative information.
-This lightweight and easily deployable defense effectively reduces the risk of LLMs producing copyrighted text in real-time environments while avoiding overprotection of non-copyrighted content.
-RRV et al. \cite{rrv2024chaos} propose a defense strategy to mitigate LLMs' tendency to produce misleading content when influenced by deceptive keywords.
-This strategy involves four components.
-First, example prompts guide the LLM to generate more reliable factual statements.
-Second, cautionary disclaimers alert users to potential inaccuracies or ambiguities, thereby reducing misinformation.
-Third, contextual information is provided through LLM reasoning and web retrieval to enhance keyword understanding and prevent erroneous alignment.
-Fourth, knowledge probing questions evaluate the model’s memory and understanding of misleading keywords to identify and correct misinformation.
-These combined strategies effectively reduce user-aligned errors and enhance the factual accuracy and reliability of LLM outputs.
+LLM-Self-Defense, proposed by Phute et al. \cite{phute2024llm}, is a defense mechanism that allows LLMs to self-assess their generated content without requiring model fine-tuning or input preprocessing.
+When a potentially adversarial input is detected, the LLM generates a response, which is then passed to a zero-shot harmful content classifier, LLM-filter, for assessment.
+Liu et al. \cite{liu2024shield} introduce SHIELD, a system that prevents LLMs from generating copyrighted content.
+SHIELD uses an N-gram language model and real-time web search to verify the copyright status of user requests, prompting the model to refuse generation if copyrighted content is detected.
+RRV et al. \cite{rrv2024chaos} propose a defense strategy to combat LLMs’ tendency to generate misleading content from deceptive keywords.
+This strategy includes example prompts, cautionary disclaimers, contextual information from LLM reasoning, and knowledge probing questions, improving the factual accuracy of LLM outputs.